 The COVID-19 mRNA vaccine is given as an injection (shot) in the arm in 2 doses.

-- Around 90% of people who receive both shots will NOT become ill with COVID-19.
+- Over 90% of people who receive both shots will NOT become ill with COVID-19.
 Those who do become infected with the virus will likely have a milder infection.

 VIRAL VECTOR VACCINES

 These vaccines are also effective at protecting against COVID-19.

 - They use a virus (a vector) that has been changed so that it can't harm the body.
 This virus carries instructions that tell the cells of the body to create the "spike" protein unique to the SARS-CoV-2 virus.

 - This triggers your immune system to attack the SARS-CoV-2 virus if you are ever exposed to it.